 Compact folding mechanisms explained

 The way a stroller folds is maybe the most significant feature you’ll want to check.
 Most quality models give you one-handed folding systems that let you collapse the stroller while holding your baby.
-The best ones fold in just a few steps—some fold by themselves when you press a button.
+The best ones fold in just a few steps—some, like Nuna TRVL, can self-fold at the press of a button (Nuna product page, 2025-09-25).
 The strollers that fold into the smallest packages sometimes need more steps to collapse.

 You’ll need to think over what’s more important: getting the smallest possible size or making it easy to fold.
 The Bugaboo Butterfly stands out because it folds in one second with just one hand.
 This makes it great for parents who are always moving around.